Akhnaten (opera): Act 3: Year 17 and the Present

 The ghosts of Akhnaten, Nefertiti and Queen Tye appear, singing wordlessly amongst the ruins.
 The funeral procession from the beginning of the opera appears on the horizon, and they join it.
 The music introduces a bass line from the beginning of Einstein on the Beach, the first part of Glass's "portrait" trilogy (The second one being Satyagraha and the third one Akhnaten), thus providing a musical bracket for the whole trilogy.

+In popular culture

+"Window of Appearances" and "Akhnaten and Nefertiti" feature in the seventh episode of the fourth season of the Netflix original series Stranger Things.